broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 ABC scores are computed for all generated candidate elements within 5Mb of the considered candidate target genes (GeneList.txt).
 For each element-pair, the activity of the element is multiplied by the 3D contact value between the element and the promoter.
-3D contact can be calculated using different approaches.
-The highest performance can be achieved by using cell-type specific Hi-C data.
-If such data are unavailable, average Hi-C contact across cell typed (described in `Nasser et al., 2021 <https://www.nature.com/articles/s41586-021-03446-x>`_) or an approximation of 3D contact via a powerlaw function (described in `Fulco et al., 2019 <https://www.nature.com/articles/s41588-019-0538-0>`_) can be used to calculate contact.
+3D contact values can be calculated using different approaches and we achieved the highest performance by using cell-type specific Hi-C data.
+If Hi-C isn't available for the cell type of interest, average Hi-C contact across cell types (described in
+`Nasser et al., 2021 <https://www.nature.com/articles/s41586-021-03446-x>`_) or an approximation of 3D contact via a powerlaw function (described in `Fulco et al., 2019 <https://www.nature.com/articles/s41588-019-0538-0>`_) can be used to calculate contact.

 Finally, the ABC scores for all element-gene pairs are divided by the sum of all ABC scores for each gene, normalizing the sum of ABC scores per gene to 1.

-The precision-recall curves below show a comparison of the performance of ABC models using cell-type specific Hi-C versus the powerlaw approximation for elements inferred from DNase-seq:
+The precision-recall curves below show a comparison of the CRISPR benchmark performance of ABC models using cell-type specific Hi-C versus the powerlaw approximation for elements inferred from bulk DNase-seq and single-cell ATAC-seq:

 .. image:: /images/abc_perf_comparison.png